gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 </figure>

-The number of radio-frequency chains is denoted by parameter `RF_channels`, which defaults to one if it is not present in the configuration file.
+The number of radio-frequency chains is denoted by the parameter `RF_channels`, which defaults to one if it is not present in the configuration file.